Frugal LivingHow To Make Vegetables More Appealing

 Tomatoes and Cucumbers

 A must in our house during the summer is to make organic tomato and cucumber salad with feta cheese and fresh basil mixed in.
-A simple vinaigrette of olive oil, wine vinegar and minced garlic adds just enough flavour to the salad.

-Fruit and Vegetable pairing
+Fruit and Vegetable Pairing

 Garnish Vegetables

 Over time, people have used goji berries to try to treat many common health problems like diabetes, high blood pressure, fever, and age-related eye problems.
-Goji berries are eaten raw, cooked, or dried (like raisins) and are used in herbal teas, juices, wines, and medicines.

-Some studies using goji berry juice found possible benefits that included a feeling of well being and calmness, better athletic performance and quality of sleep, and weight loss.- Source Web MD
+Some studies using goji berry juice found possible benefits that included a feeling of well being and calmness, better athletic performance and quality of sleep, and weight loss.-

-One of our other favourites is to use fennel greens instead of throwing them out which most people do when buying bulbs of fennel.
-The greens are packed full of flavour and are medicinal in helping a squiffy tummy and perfect mixed with hot water as a cup of tea.
+The greens are flavourful and medicinal in helping a squiffy tummy and perfect mixed with hot water as a cup of tea.

 Vegetable Cooking Methods